-- The TOEFL (Test of English as a Foreign Language), IELTS (International English Language Testing System), and PTE (Pearson Test of English) evaluate a person’s level of English proficiency for individuals whose native language is not English.
+- The TOEFL (Test of English as a Foreign Language) and IELTS (International English Language Testing System) evaluate a person’s level of English proficiency for individuals whose native language is not English.

-International degree-seeking applicants whose native language is not English are required to submit Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), or Pearson Test of English (PTE) scores for Purdue University Graduate School admission.
+International degree-seeking applicants whose native language is not English are required to submit Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) scores for Purdue University Graduate School admission.

 The Graduate School accepts valid TOEFL scores earned through the paper-based test and Internet-based test.
 The minimum paper-based test score required for admission is 550.
 The minimum Internet-based test scores required for admission are the following:

 - Speaking 18

 Note that in addition to required minimum scores for writing, speaking, listening, and reading, the Graduate School also requires a minimum overall score that is higher than the minimums for the four area tests combined.
 Applicants must meet or exceed each of the five scores (listed above) for admission to the Graduate School.
 Some graduate programs require higher minimum scores.
 Please check with your program of interest for additional requirements.

 Only official TOEFL scores received directly from Educational Testing Service are acceptable.
 For further information, visit TOEFL.org.
 TOEFL score reports are only valid for two years.
 Purdue University Calumet’s code for the TOEFL application is 1638.